tensorbase/tensorbase/docs/CONTRIBUTING.md

     panic (avoid `unwrap`/`expect` when possible); use newtypes and visibility to enforce invariants where appropriate; do not use `unsafe` unless you have a good reason that you are prepared to justify; etc.

--   Write Rust code that will still compile if backward-compatible changes are made to protobuf definitions whose source of truth is not in this repo (i.e., those updated by `tensorboard/compat/proto/update.sh`).
-This means:

-    -   When you construct a protobuf message, spread in `Default::default` even if you populate all the fields, in case more fields are added:

-        ```rust
-        let plugin_data = pb::summary_metadata::PluginData {
-            plugin_name: String::from("scalars"),
-            content: Vec::new(),
-            ..Default::default()
-        };
-        ```

-        This [contradicts `clippy::needless_update`][clippy-nu], so we disable
-        that lint at the crate level.

-    -   When you consume a protobuf enum, include a default case:

-        ```rust
-        let class_name = match data_class {
-            DataClass::Scalar => "scalar",
-            DataClass::Tensor => "tensor",
-            DataClass::BlobSequence => "blob sequence",
-            _ => "unknown", // matching against `_`, not `DataClass::Unknown`
-        };
-        ```

-    This way, whoever is updating our copies of the protobuf definitions doesn’t also have to context-switch in to updating Rust code.
-This rule doesn’t apply to `tensorboard.data` protos, since we own those.

-    We don’t have a compile-time check for this, so just try to be careful.

-    If you’re reading this because a protobuf change _has_ caused Rust failures, here are some tips for fixing them:

-    -   For struct initializers: add `..Default::default()` (no trailing comma), as in the example above.
-    -   For `match` expressions: add a `_ => unimplemented!()` branch, as in the example above, which will panic at runtime if it’s hit.
-    -   For other contexts: if there’s not an obvious fix, run `git blame` and ask the original author, or ask another Rust developer.

 [cklist]: https://rust-lang.github.io/api-guidelines/checklist.html
 [clippy-nu]: https://github.com/rust-lang/rust-clippy/issues/6323